-The water oak tree is a type of oak tree that is adapted to wet, swampy areas.
+The water oak (or Quercus nigra), a tree in the red oak group (Quercus sect.
+Lobatae), is a type of oak tree that is adapted to wet, swampy areas.
 It’s great for the environment and it’s a good source of timber and fuel, but what about it’s smoking abilities?

 Can it give food the same great taste that other types of oak wood provide?
 Can you smoke meat with water oak?

 Some say it gives a similar taste to pecan, and others that all oaks taste about the same.
 As water oak can burn for a long time and gives a mild taste to your food, it is perfect for red meats like lamb, beef and briskets.

 Read on to find out more about smoking meat and other foods with water oak.